saqib777/how-to-get-started/git-github/common-git-errors.md

 If correct, do nothing and continue.

-If wrong, remove and add again:
+If wrong, remove and add again: git remote remove origin git remote add origin <repo-url>

+---

+## Error: `fatal: not a git repository`

+### What it means
+Git is not initialized in the current folder.

+### Fix
+Navigate to the correct project folder and run: